 Which materials are ideal for your home temple design?

 First things first.
 It is very important to decide which material you want to choose for your pooja room.
 This depends on numerous factors like your preference, budget, style and so on.
-We have listed down a few popular materials that homeowners opt for when it comes to pooja rooms or units.
+Our top picks include wood, marble, stone and granite.
+Learn how to use these popular materials that homeowners opt for when it comes to pooja rooms.

 Stone might not sound like the best material for your pooja room but let us tell you that it is definitely unique.
 Since it is not chosen by a majority of people out there, it has the potential to make your pooja room or unit stand out.
 Altars built in stone look earthy and beautiful.